johnnyrayalt/docker-craftcms3/README.md

 # docker-craftcms3
-Boiler plate code for Craft CMS using LAMP services in a docker container
+Boiler plate code for Craft CMS using LEMP services in a docker container

 first time